dariamania/FindRepo/README.md

 - [x] The search result contains 30 elements (used 2 parallel streams: the first 15 elements of the result from 1 stream and the next 15 elements from 2 stream)
 - [x] Pagination is made for loading the following results (endless scrolling)
 - [x] When clicking on the name, a browser opens with the information about the repository
-- [x] Add a tab with the history of repositories views.
-The history contains the last 20 viewed items, works offline, cleans on Sign Out
+- [x] Added a tab with the history of repository views.
+The history contains the last 20 viewed items, works offline, cleans up on Sign Out

 ## Technologies
 - [x] Swift 5.6